amanpanwar5634/sidebar-menu/README.md

+                                                                      #MINOR PROJECT-2
  #Sidebar Menu with Navbar Toggle Using HTML and CSS

 In this project, I developed a responsive sidebar menu using only HTML and CSS, without any JavaScript or external frameworks.
 The sidebar is initially hidden and can be toggled to appear when a user clicks on a menu icon.
 Once the sidebar is revealed, it displays navigation links, which can be used to navigate through different sections of the website.